 What do you put in a risk management plan?

-It goes without saying that a project risk management plan should include a list of the potential risks that could arise during the project’s life cycle.
+It goes without saying that a project risk management plan should include a risk breakdown structure or problems that could arise during the project’s life cycle.
 However, In order to make the most effective project risk plan possible, you need to dig a little deeper.

 As you begin identifying your project’s risks, place them into one of the following three categories: